What Does the Bible Say About the Signs of the End of the World?

 10. 1 Thessalonians 5:2-3: “For you know very well that the day of the Lord will come like a thief in the night.
 While people are saying, ‘Peace and safety,’ destruction will come on them suddenly…” This passage from Paul’s letter emphasizes the unexpected nature of the end times.
 It suggests a false sense of security may prevail in the world right before sudden and dramatic events unfold, aligning with the theme of remaining vigilant and prepared for God’s eventual intervention.

-See also What Does the Bible Say About Defending Your Family?
+See also What Does the Bible Say About the Holy Ghost?

 These verses from both the Old and New Testaments provide a varied and profound glimpse into the biblical understanding of the end of the world.
 They encompass warnings, signs, and assurances, reflecting a complex and multi-faceted view of this significant theological topic.